tab1-web/faq/docs/eternal/levelling.md

 - **74-85**: Silent Valley - Aden
 - **76-83**: Imperial Tomb - Goddard
     - [:fontawesome-solid-scroll: Relics of the Old Empire Quest](https://lineage2wiki.org/interlude/quest/619/relics-of-the-old-empire/)
+    - After you kill Halisha in Four Sepulchers, a Ghost will appear and you can choose an S-Grade Recipe for 1,000 Broken Relic Parts.
 - **77-82**:
     - Varka Silenos Barracks - Goddard
     - Ketra Orc Outpost - Goddard